 |120||live rock concert|

-Using ‘A’ in a measurement can be taken as an indication of the sound level – in this case it refers to the sound level when at one kilohertz (kHz).
-In other words, if your actuator operates at one Kilohertz, then you can assume that you will hear less than forty five decibels of sound.
+Using ‘A’ in a measurement can be taken as an indication of the sound level – in this case, it refers to the sound level when at one kilohertz (kHz).
+In other words, if your actuator operates at one Kilohertz, then you can assume that you will hear less than forty-five decibels of sound.

 Actuators and Decibels

-Decibel ratings have only become necessary in recent years because of the move from strictly industrial areas (where sound was less of a concern amidst all the other noise and movement, although precautions were still taken) to personal and commercial ones, where sound is more of an intruder.
+Decibel ratings have only become necessary in recent years because of the move from strictly industrial areas (where the sound was less of concern amidst all the other noise and movement, although precautions were still taken) to personal and commercial ones, where a sound is more of an intruder.
 Particularly in the home, we value as little noise as possible, so as to maintain a peaceful and comfortable environment.